x157/x157.github.io/UE5/LyraStarterGame/Development-Considerations.md

 the world.

 Indeed, in their own source control diffs, they present the assets in text so you can see whether anything has actually changed!
-For fuck's sake, just keep it in text anyway Epic!!
-What the actual fuck?
+Just keep it in text anyway Epic!  ??!!

 I digress.
 Binary assets suck.
 Don't try to reuse or extend them, just duplicate them and use your own.